obafemiolorungbon/askgit/Readme.md

 NB: More Git commands are being added everytime, and they are worded in a much less technical and beginner friendly manner.

-Seen a bug? report [herer](https://github.com/obafemiolorungbon/askgit/issues)
+Seen a bug? report [here](https://github.com/obafemiolorungbon/askgit/issues).
+Will you like to contribute, then check the [contributing guide](./contributing.md)